oracle-cne/ocne/doc/cluster-management/olvm.md

 # Preparing to Create a Cluster
 This section describes the steps needed to create a cluster.
 Make sure your cluster configuration file exists and has the correct values as described in previous sections.

+## Credentials
+Before using the OLVM Cluster API provider, you need to define the following environment variables on the machine where you are running `ocne`.

+OCNE_OLVM_USERNAME
+OCNE_OLVM_PASSWORD
+OCNE_OLVM_SCOPE

+Use "ovirt-app-api" as the scope, unless you have created a user with a different scope.
+The username must have @internal suffix.
+So if you log into the OLVM console with "admin", then the OCNE_OLVM_USERNAME is "admin@internal"

+## oVirt REST API CA Certificate
+You also must download the oVirt REST API CA certificate and put it into a file referenced by the cluster configuration (see below).
+Make sure you only use the second certificate returned by the instructions at [oVirt CA](https://www.ovirt.org/documentation/doc-REST_API_Guide/#obtaining-the-ca-certificate).

 ## Creating a workload cluster
 First create a workload cluster.
 Even though and ephemeral cluster is automatically created, you can